 Freedom of thought and inquiry together with freedom of expression are vital to a tolerant democratic society.
-We believe that citizens inside and outside the academy shall enjoy the following fundamental rights:
+Our charter outlines the fundamental rights all should enjoy.

 - The right to express your own opinions without being silenced or intimidated by those who disagree with you.